arci-arci/redis-from-scratch/README.md

 # Redis from scratch in Python
-A basic implementation on how redis work made in Python.
+A basic implementation on how Redis works made in Python.

 ## Description
 The aim of this project is to have a better understanding on the Python programming language and, how to handle multiple